 Acknowledgement of Limited Warranty.
-By signing this warranty form, Purchaser, (or each Purchaser, if more than one) agrees that he or she has read a copy of this limited warranty in its entirety and understands its terms and conditions.
+By signing the accompanying product registration card, Purchaser, (or each Purchaser, if more than one) agrees that he or she has read a copy of this limited warranty in its entirety and understands its terms and conditions.
 Purchaser (or each of them) acknowledges receipt of a copy of this limited warranty at the time of sale.